sathish-t/nanopore-mod-course/materials/genome-browser-visualization.md

 title: Genome browser visualization of base modification data
 ---

-In this session, we will visualize modification data in mod BAM files using (1) genome browsers (left) where we can rapidly scan data visually across different reads and different regions on the genome, and (2) custom scripts (right) which allow us to see modification density versus coordinate one read at a time.
+In this session, we will visualize modification data in mod BAM files (see fig. below) using (1) genome browsers (left) where we can rapidly scan data visually across different reads and different regions on the genome, and (2) custom scripts (right) which allow us to see modification density versus coordinate one read at a time.